 Zara copies trends as they trickle down from the runway.
 Ethical fashion creates trends that travel up to the runway.
 This is ethical fashion’s redeeming quality that makes it appealing to the masses.
 Issues like greenwashing or human rights may be entirely off your radar [I will eventually convert you] – but ethical fashion gives you the ability to shop according to your terms.
 Because trends start from the bottom, you have power to pause for a reality check and confidently say – “Hey, I’m not okay paying 300 bucks for a pair of knock-off Rockstud pumps because Valentino said they were cool three seasons ago.”
 Ethical fashion makes you a rebel WITH a cause.

 Still, with all this power of choice in front of you, ethical brands are disparate and hard to discover.
 You could click on a cathy Instagam one second, and the next it’s flying off your radar into the social media abyss.
 What sticks?
 How do you find which brands are right for you?
+For example, perhaps you’re looking for ethical jewelry… Look for moissanite jewelry instead or similar, as many gemstones found within expensive jewelry accessories are a by-product of war and conflict.
+However, moissanite is a naturally occurring silicon carbide that doesn’t come from third-world, war-torn countries making it an ethical fashion choice.

 Well, stop by here for suggestions.
 My ‘elsewhere’ list is a good place to start.
 But there are also a few online tools that will help you reign in the option overload, discover what’s new and audit what you already love.